olivierKopp/Teaching-HEIGVD-AIT-2016-Labo-Docker/report.md

 #### Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?

 The file contains the name and ip of the last member that has joined the cluster.
-TODO problems.

 ## Task 5 : Generate a new load balancer configuration when membership changes